rockcrafters/chiselled-jre/README.md

 The differences in vendor distribution could be attributed to the audience providing survey responses.

 The cloud vendors traditionally offered `amd64`-based virtual machines, though recently they have started to provide `arm64` offerings, such as [Amazon Graviton](https://aws.amazon.com/ec2/graviton/).
-This image evaluation will focus on `amd64` and `arm64` platforms.
+This image evaluation will focus on the `amd64` and `arm64` platforms.

-The chiselled JRE container is built based on the Ubuntu 22.04 version of Java 17 runtime - `17.0.7+7`.
+The Ubuntu JRE container is built based on the Ubuntu 22.04 version of Java 17 runtime - `17.0.7+7`.
 In

 This section provides a comparison with readily-available Java 17 runtime images from the most popular distributions:
  - Eclipse Adoptium publishes multiple [Java runtime images](https://github.com/adoptium/containers/tree/main/17/jre) for Java 17.
 We will evaluate Ubuntu Jammy [`eclipse-temurin:17.0.7_7-jre-jammy`](https://github.com/adoptium/containers/blob/main/17/jre/ubuntu/jammy/Dockerfile.releases.full) and Alpine-based [`eclipse-temurin:17.0.7_7-jre-alpine`](https://github.com/adoptium/containers/blob/main/17/jre/alpine/Dockerfile.releases.full) images.